Privacy Engineering in the Wild: Understanding the Practitioners' Mindset, Organisational Aspects, and Current Practices: Results

-Following up on that, participants were also asked about their personal opinions on various privacy aspects, such as: user's control over data, informed consent, data retention, and the responsibility for privacy.
-The general \textbf{opinion on the user's control over personal data} is that users should have complete control whenever possible, according to two-thirds of the participants.
-However, a third of them stressed that this level of control depends on the type of system.
+Following up on that, participants were also asked about their personal opinions on four privacy aspects: user's control over data, informed consent, data retention, and the responsibility for privacy.
+According to two-thirds ($21/30$) of the participants, the general \textbf{opinion on the user's control over personal data} is that users should have complete control whenever possible.
+However, a third of them ($10/30$) stressed that this level of control depends on the type of system.
 Here, they discussed exceptional cases, i.e., for banking, healthcare and law enforcement, in which specific regulations prevent users from accessing or modifying their data.
 Another problem raised by three participants refers to the users' capacity to understand the impacts -- especially detrimental ones, e.g., over-sharing data -- that full control over one's data may incur.
 So, some level of education would be advised before enabling complete control over data.

-Likewise, almost all \textbf{opinions on consent prior to data collection} were rather emphatic, expressing that consent is extremely important, critical, mandatory, and required by law.
+Likewise, almost all \textbf{opinions on consent prior to data collection} were rather emphatic ($29/30$), expressing that consent is extremely important, critical, mandatory, and required by law.
 Just one participant gave a different opinion, saying that \textit{``[they] don't see the need for that \textbf{if} the system is designed to keep the private data secure and only accessible for those authorised to it''} (P27).
 However, two practitioners also expressed some frustration about privacy fatigue, e.g., when repeatedly asking for consent ``gets in the way'' of the user, defeating the original objective.
 For instance, when consenting to web cookies, users mindlessly click the accept button to continue navigating.
-Also, similar to the user's control over data, a few participants agreed that depending on the type of system, consent is not required, such as for law enforcement and criminal/fraud investigations.
+Also, similar to the user's control over data, a few participants ($3/30$) stressed that depending on the type of system, consent is not required, such as for law enforcement and criminal/fraud investigations.
 Nonetheless, when questioned about consent being opt-in or opt-out, twenty-six participants declared that they should opt-in.
 Only two participants preferred opt-out to decrease the friction in the onboarding process but admitted that the users should still be informed.
 The two remaining participants believe that opt-in and opt-out for consent depend on the system.